By Jeff Onesto

 About the author:

-Jeff Onesto, CPA, is director of product management for a SaaS accounting solution provider.
+Jeff Onesto, CPA, is director of product management for a software-as-a-service (SaaS) accounting solution provider.
 His prior experience consists of Big Six consulting, enterprise software sales and delivery, product marketing, and bringing Web 2.0 solutions to the mid-market.